A-Z of Important Facts & Information

-Clarendon Primary School has an active Attendance Policy, which is also available in Hard Copy at the school office.
-Regular and consistent attendance at school everyday is a vital part of establishing good work habits and routines with your children.
-Please let us know when your child is absent by telephoning or with a diary note.
-You may also use the school text messaging service reply for non urgent notifications.
-When children arrive late after 9am or leave before 3.20, they must be signed in or out at the front office.
-While we encourage families to take their holidays outside of school term times, we understand that this is not always possible, and exemption forms for absences one week or more must be completed prior to the leave period.
+Clarendon Primary School has an active Attendance Policy, which is also available in hard copy at the school office.
+Regular and consistent attendance at school every day is a vital part of establishing good work habits and routines with your children.
+Please let us know when your child is absent by telephoning, sending a message via the Skoolbag app or with a diary note.
+You may also use the school text messaging service for non-urgent notifications.
+When children arrive late (after 9am) or leave early (before 3.20pm), they must be signed in or out at the front office.
+While we encourage families to take their holidays outside of school term times, we understand that this is not always possible, and exemption forms for absences of one week or longer must be completed prior to the leave period.
 Exemption forms are available at the front office.

-School assemblies are held on Wednesday, generally in weeks 3, 6 & 9, in the Resource Centre from 2.30 pm until end of school (3.20pm).
-We look forward to welcoming parents and friends but request that you kindly sign the visitor's book upon arrival.
-Please check the school newsletter or at the office to confirm assembly dates.
+School assemblies are held on Wednesday, generally in weeks 3, 6 & 9, in the Resource Centre from 2.30pm until end of school (3.20pm).
+We look forward to welcoming parents and friends but request that you kindly sign the visitors’ book upon arrival.
+Please check the diary dates in the school newsletter or at the office to confirm assembly dates.

 Bank Transfer Details

 School Account Number: 1032 8702

 Payments can also be made in the office using our EFTPOS machine.

 Please refer to the section of this website relating to Wellbeing and Behaviour Management.

 Exercise books and required stationery are supplied to students at the start of the year, or when they commence.
 Covers are often provided (check with the class teacher).

 Clarendon Primary School is in an R2 Bushfire Zone, as part of the Mount Lofty Ranges Fire Ban District.